ronimizy/FluentScanning/README.md

     // Use extension methods to build up a query.
     .MustBeAssignableTo<Base>();

-// All queries are immutable and they support query branching, it means that you can save a mid-query and build up queries in
+// All queries are immutable and they support query branching.
+// It means that you can save a mid-query and build up queries in
 // different directions just like you would do with IEnumerable / IQueriable var collectionQuery = baseQuery
-    // You can use MayBeAssignableTo extension to define a disjuction of types that are conform the query
+    // You can use MayBeAssignableTo extension to define a disjuction of types
+    // that are conform the query.
-    // In this example query will return types that are assignable to (Base & IReadOnlyCollection<>) || (Base & ICollection).
+    // In this example query will return types that are assignable to
+    // (Base & IReadOnlyCollection<>) || (Base & ICollection).
     .MayBeAssignableTo<IReadOnlyCollection<>>()
     .MayBeAssignableTo<ICollection>();